 Editing Rules for DOMAIN ONE - Documentary

-DOCUMENTARY: Includes the categories of Photojournalism, Sports or Action and Nature
+DOCUMENTARY: Includes the categories of Photojournalism and Nature

 Photojournalism